-We guarantee our broadheads will do the job every time when they are shot from a well-tuned bow.
-But as it happens, bows do go out of tune, we may switch arrows and sometimes we shoot the wrong broadhead.
-Issues with broadheads not performing like they should can leave us scratching our heads.
+When shot from a well-tuned bow, we guarantee our broadheads will do the job every time.
+But bows come out of tune, we switch arrows and we may be using the wrong broadhead for our setup.
+Issues of broadheads not performing like they should can leave us scratching our heads.

 Think back to the broadhead you were using last season.
 Did it hit where you were aiming?
 Did it do its job?
 Did it pass through?
 Did it run into bone and still result in a quick kill?
-It should’ve and if it didn’t, we need to fix it now.
-Here are some common broadhead issues we've heard and how to troubleshoot them:
+It should’ve and if it didn’t, we need to fix it before this season.
+Here are some common broadhead issues and how to troubleshoot them:

-Start by shooting a 20-yard target with a field point.
-Now, pick up a broadhead-tipped arrow and try to hit the same spot.
-If there's a noticeable difference in the placement of your field point and broadhead, it’s time to start tinkering.
+Start by shooting a target with a field point from 20 yards.
+Now, pick up a broadhead-tipped arrow and aim in the exact same spot you were aiming with the field tip.
+Did it hit in the same spot?
+If it didn’t, it’s time to start tinkering.

-Start with the nock, fletching and broadhead alignment of your arrow.
-Some folks say indexing the fletching and blades of a broadhead makes no difference when it comes to accuracy, and some say they see inconsistent groups if they don’t.
+Let’s start with checking the nock, fletching and broadhead alignment of your arrow.
+Some folks say indexing the fletching and blades of a broadhead makes no difference when it comes to accuracy, and some say they see inconsistent flying arrows if they don’t.
 Our opinion is to just do it.
 It can’t hurt and if it solves the problem, great.
 If not, move on to the next solution, which is shooting the right arrow spine.

-Let’s say your broadheads hit three inches higher and fives inches left of the field point.
-Start by moving your rest one hash mark, usually 1/16-inch on most rests, to the right (always make rest movements opposite of where your arrow is hitting, both horizontally and vertically).
+Let’s say your broadheads hit 3 inches higher and 5 inches left of the field point.
+Start by moving your rest one hash mark, usually 1/16-inch on most rests, to the right (always make rest movements opposite of where your broadhead arrow is hitting, both horizontally and vertically).
 Do not move the rest vertically yet.
 Make one adjustment at a time, because in many cases, one small fix will cure the issue.
-Shoot both the field point and broadhead-tipped arrow again and analyze the results.
-If it is still shooting left, you need to move the rest further right.
+Shoot the field point and broadhead tipped arrow again and analyze the results.
+If it is still shooting left, you need to move the rest further to right.
 If it is now shooting right, you moved it too far.
 If it is shooting dead center but still high, you need to move it down.
 If you hit the same spot as the arrow you first shot with the field tip, you are good to go, but it usually takes a few rounds of adjustments to get it right.

-With the right bow setup, proper broadhead and great shot placement, most shots should past through the vitals of a deer, even if your draw weight is 40 pounds.
+With the right bow setup, proper broadhead and great shot placement, a broadhead should past through the vitals of a deer, even if your draw weight is 40 pounds.

 Choose the right broadhead

-Wasp Archery sells broadheads that cut big holes, like the Jak-Knife with its 2-inch cutting diameter and the Jak-Hammer with a 1-3/4-inch cutting diameter.
+Wasp Archery sells broadheads that cut big holes, like the Jak-Knife with a 2” cutting diameter and the Jak-Hammer with a 1-3/4” cutting diameter.
 But bigger isn’t always better.
-That’s why we also manufacture broadheads with cutting diameters between 1-inch and 1-1/4-inch mark.
+That’s why we also sell broadheads with cutting diameters between 1” and 1-1/4”.
 As the cutting surface of a broadhead increases, penetration ability decreases.
-In his article “Hunting Arrows,” published in Ye Sylvan Archer in 1943, Fred Bear wrote, “A deer can be killed with most any combination if no heavy bones are struck, but what is needed is something that will crash through where the going is tough.”
-And in a 10-year study called Momentum, Kinetic Energy, and Arrow Penetration (And What They Mean for the Bowhunter) by Dr. Ed Ashby stated, “Lack of penetration is the number one cause of a hit being non-lethal.”
+In his article “Hunting Arrows,” published in Ye Sylvan Archer in 1943, Fred Bear wrote, “A deer can be killed with most any combination if no heavy bones are struck but what is needed is something that will crash through where the going is tough.”
+And in a 10-year study called Momentum, Kinetic Energy, and Arrow Penetration (And What They Mean for the Bowhunter) by Dr. Ed Ashby, it’s stated, “Lack of penetration is the number one cause of a hit being non-lethal.”

-Our broadheads are made to crash through bone though there's not one on the market that will compensate for poor decision-making in the field.
-There are some shots you should never take.
+Our broadheads are made to crash through bone, but no broadhead will ever compensate for poor decision-making in the field.
+There are some bowhunting shots you should never take, and where to aim at a deer largely depends on geometry.
 Trauma to the lungs and heart is the goal for an ethical kill.
-How to get your arrow through the vitals as quickly as possible means being prepared for different shot situations you may face.
+That never changes.
+How to get your arrow into and through the vitals as quickly as possible does change, and you need to be prepared for different shot situations you may face.

 Here’s how a bowshot works: When a bow is drawn back, energy is stored in the limbs.
 When the string is released, the energy is transferred to the arrow, resulting in velocity and speed.
 As the arrow moves downrange, the energy is shed.